 Esports Specific Coverage

-These policies are essential for or can be tailored to the needs of companies operating in the Esports space
+These policies are essential for Esports companies.
+They can also be tailored to the needs of companies operating in the Esports space:

 Directors & Officers Insurance